Updated as of August 9, 2019

 DFA Authentication Information

-I had all relevant documents authenticated at Ali Mall in Cubao.
+Before you proceed to the DFA office, check out their website for requirements and additional information.
+By the way, I had all relevant documents authenticated at Ali Mall in Cubao.
 The process is fast.
 No long-queue experience.
 Check out the fees and release timeframe below.

 |PROCESSING TYPE||FEE||RELEASING TIMEFRAME|